tmitz/queue/README.md

 ## TODO

 * Add a message UUID when publishing (add to process name when processing)
-* Look at adding acknowledgement, along with #requeue and #reject methods in consumer mixin
+* Look at adding #requeue and #reject methods in consumer mixin

 ## Contributing